Information for Engineering Students Considering a Co-op

 How to Get a Co-Op

-Co-ops are obtained in the same ways internships and post grad jobs are obtained: Handshake postings, Career Fairs, STEM SLAM, websites, etc. Contact Sue Kruessel to find out WHERE to find co-op opportunities and contact a career adviser to find out HOW to land a co-op.
+Co-ops are obtained in the same ways internships and post grad jobs are obtained: Handshake postings, Career Fairs, McKelvey Meet-up (spring) or McKelvey Spotlight (fall), or company websites, etc. Contact Sue Kruessel to find out WHERE to find co-op opportunities and contact a career adviser to find out HOW to land a co-op.